Elizabeth Falk, PTA, OPTA, NASM-PES

 how to use a massage gun

-How to Use a Massage Gun – Properly and Effectively
+How to Use a Massage Gun for Lower Back Pain

-Have you ever wondered how to use a massage gun properly and effectively?
+Have you ever wondered how to use a massage gun properly and effectively to treat pain in the lower back and buttocks?
 Obviously, we assume you have, but if you’re here, chances are you didn’t find the answer.
 So, we will do our best to bring them to you in the simplest possible way.

 Here is what you will learn:

-Vibration therapy has for a long time been associated with the foam roller, another tool for the wellness industry.
-That idea was borrowed by the first massage gun.
-The first guns were vibrating tools.
-We’ll call them vibrating jackhammers, because that’s what they were.
+Vibration therapy has long been associated with the foam roller, another tool for the wellness industry.
+That idea was borrowed from the first massage gun.
+The first sports massagers were vibrating tools.
+We’ll call them vibrating jackhammers because that’s what they were.

-However, the vibration only worked if you needed quick relaxation and blood-flow stimulation to get you up and running.
+However, the vibration therapy benefits only worked if you needed quick massage muscle to achieve relaxation and blood-flow stimulation to get you up and running.

-There was nothing to really go deeper into the muscles and get more done.
-Bodybuilders and pro athletes still had to rely on their therapists pounding away at their muscles.
+There was nothing to really go deeper into the muscles and provide more natural pain relief.
+Bodybuilders and pro athletes still had to rely on top massage therapists to pound at their muscles.

-Necessity bore invention and in came percussion therapy.
-The massage gun was revamped and could now be used to punch the muscle and not just rattle on your skin.
+The necessity spurred invention, and percussive therapy emerged.
+The sports massager was revamped and could now be used to give the best deep tissue massage to the muscle, not just rattle on your skin.

-We’re not insinuating that all massage guns can deliver deeper, intense stimulation of the muscles – some still vibrate as before.
-However, it’s important to note that this days manufacturers are producing more percussive guns than vibrating ones.
+We’re not insinuating that all massage guns can deliver deeper, intense stimulation of the muscles (deep tissue massage)—some still use vibrational therapy.
+However, it’s important to note that massage gun manufacturers are producing more percussion therapeutic massagers than vibrating ones these days.

-That means that you might also want to learn how to use deep tissue massage gun.
+That means that you might also want to learn how to use a deep-tissue massage gun.
 We’ll talk about that later.

 Deep tissue therapy.

-For now, it’s important to note that different guns will serve different needs.
-This is crucial if you want to know how to properly use a massage gun.
+For now, it’s important to note that different muscle massagers will serve different needs.
+This is crucial if you want to know how to use a massage gun properly.

-Have you seen a chiropractor or a physical therapist using massage guns on patients, and wondered what devices they were using?
+Have you seen a chiropractor or a physical therapist using sports massager on patients and wondered what devices they used?
 We have those covered.
 Learn more about Physical Therapist Massage Guns and Chiropractor Massage Guns.

-What a Massage Gun Does To Your Body?
+What Does a Massage Gun Do To Your Body?

-So what, are massage guns really that useful?
-We believe the answer here is “yes”.
+So, are sports massagers really that useful?
+We believe the answer here is “yes.”
 Massage guns are really that useful.

-Why do you think they’re so trendy and even endorsed by big names in the fitness industry as well as highly ranked celebrities?
-But even if you think that celebrity hype is all talk and no game, we’ve seen these devices being recommended by doctors and therapists.
+Why do you think they’re so trendy and even endorsed by big names in the fitness industry and highly-ranked celebrities?
+But even if you think celebrity hype is all talk and no game, we’ve seen these sports massagers being recommended by doctors and therapists.
 Those guys don’t just hype.

 This is what they say a massage gun will do for you:

-• Prevent DOMS: Delayed Onset Muscle Soreness can be tough on you especially when you want to keep pushing in the gym.
-Massage guns will save you the delayed pain and keep you strong enough for the next session.
+• Prevent DOMS: Delayed Onset Muscle Soreness can be tough on you, especially when you want to keep pushing in the gym.
+A trigger point massage with a sports massager will relieve the delayed pain and keep you strong enough for the next session.

 • Improve blood flow in the muscles.
-This helps the body relax and will even activate the muscles before a workout.
+A massage before workouts helps the body relax and activates muscles before a workout.

-• Dispel toxic blood and liquid from the muscle after a workout.
+• Dispel toxic blood and liquid from the muscle when having a massage after a workout.

 • Massage guns will save you money.
-Compared to the cost of visiting a professional therapist, a massage gun will save you a couple hundred bucks if not more.
+Compared to the cost of visiting a professional therapist, a sports massager will save you a couple hundred bucks, if not more.

 Why It’s Important To Use A Massage Gun Properly

-Like everything else, and especially electronic devices, proper use can never be emphasized enough.
-It’s never a good idea to assume that you know everything about a device and therefore don’t need to pay attention to proper use.
+Like everything else, and especially proper use of electronic devices can never be emphasized enough.
+It’s never a good idea to assume that you know everything about a device and don’t need to pay attention to proper use.

-The manufacturers know this and that’s why most massage guns come with a well written instructions manual.
+The manufacturers know this, and that’s why most massage guns come with a well-written instruction manual.

 Here are some reasons why you should use a massage gun properly:

-• Effective muscle therapy: When used right, a massage gun can be as effective as visiting a massage therapist.
+• Effective trigger point therapy near me: When used right, a massage gun can be as effective as visiting a top massage therapist.

-• To avoid injury: It’s not unheard of for massage guns to cause injury especially when used without proper care.
+• To avoid injury: It’s not unheard of for percussion massagers to cause injury, especially when used without proper care.
 We’ll take a look at how this can happen later in the article.

-• To avoid damage to the gun: Massage guns are not cheap little toys.
-Until only recently the price of one was over $500.
-The market has been flooded with many guns and as a result the prices have gone down.
-Even so, if you want a good massage gun you’ll have to part with at least $150.
+• To avoid damage to the massage gun: Sports massagers are not cheap little toys.
+Until recently, the price of one item was over $500.
+The market has been flooded with many muscle massagers, and as a result, the prices have gone down.
+Even so, if you want a good massage gun, you must pay at least $150.

 It’s important to use a massage gun properly.